Every Investor Should Ask These 4 Important Questions…

 Once you’ve identified your goals and time frame, it’s time to find some winners that fit your profile.

 A word of caution, though.
-Just because you may be in the later stages of your investing career doesn’t mean that you’re out of time.
-Sure, you might not have as much time as your younger self, but you can still harness the power of compounding with just a few years.
+Even though you may be in the later stages of your investing career, you still have time.
+You might not have as much time as your younger self, but you can still harness the power of compounding in just a few years.
 For example, here’s a graphic I’ve shared before, which shows what just a decade of dividend reinvestment can do for you (without anything else).

-Even though preparing your investing strategy by answering those four questions is crucial, it’s useless without the ability to identify investments to perfectly fit your criteria and achieve your investing goals.
+Even though preparing your investing strategy by answering those four questions is crucial, it’s only useful with the ability to identify investments that fit your criteria and achieve your investing goals perfectly.

 That’s where my team and I can help.

-Over at my premium advisory service, High-Yield Investing, I research and present some of the best income opportunities the market has to offer.
-Regardless of your risk tolerance, goals, or ideal time frame, I believe income payers deserve a place in every portfolio.
+Over at my premium advisory service, High-Yield Investing, I research and present some of the best income opportunities the market offers.
+Regardless of your risk tolerance, goals, or ideal time frame, income payers deserve a place in every portfolio.